jamesmeyer1/EKSKube2IAM/README.md

 ## Step 7: Create IAM Policy for Nodes:
 IAM roles

 You need to create a policy and role for the Pod to use.
-Create a policy like the one below and then create a role with the trust below.
+Create a policy like the one below for EC2 and then create a role with the trust below.
 ```
 {
   "Version": "2012-10-17",